TheRetroMike/Retro-Mike-Mining-Tools/README.md

 - Always set the power to the total system power
 - When using override, leave hashrate blank as it will be overwritten with what is defined in the WTM Override Endpoints

-### Donation / Dev Fee
+### Dev Fee
-There is a Dev Fee of 1%.
-The system will auto generate a profit switching flightsheet that matches your settings, but points to the DEV wallet.
-To ensures system stability.
-To prevent frequent hopping, the process runs once per day for approx 15 minutes and then switch back to your wallet.
+There is no Dev Fee as of version 3.0.0.0.
+If you are running an older version, please upgrade.

 ## Auto Exchanging
 Another powerful feature is the ability to have the application auto-exchange your mined crypto into the coins you wish to hold.
 If you are mining to an exchange, this is a great way to mine and exchange at minimal fees.
 The following exchanges are currently supported